Find the Right Application

 |* Percentages are percent weight lost after a 1 week submersion per ASTM D543.
 This is only a value of weight lost and not representative of changes in dimension or mechanical properties.|

-Once you have determined that your part is a good fit for DLS technology, the next step is to review your part’s features.
+Once you have determined that your part is a good fit for the Carbon DLS process, the next step is to review your part’s features.
 Refer to the recommended feature sizes below to ensure your part’s printability.

 Overhangs, unsupported angles, and unsupported wall thickness will inform the print orientation and support strategy for your part.